anthonyg56/Tribe/README.md

 ## Lessons Learned

 Before Tribe, I was only accustumed to creating websites on the client that were either static or connected to an external API.
-This was my first attempt at building a full stack application in the tradition sense, and i learned:
+This was my first attempt at building a full stack application in the traditional sense, and I learned:
 - **How the client and server communications**
 - **What goes into a standalone server handling API requests**
-- **The process of actualizing an idea with software**
+- **The process of using Fullstack software to actualize an idea**

 ## License